Warning! There have been changes to the course - please refer to the transition information

 - Members of the legal profession who are seeking specialist taxation qualifications.

-To qualify for the Master of Taxation students must complete 12 subjects or equivalent.
+To qualify for the Master of Taxation students must complete 6 core subjects and 2 optional units from a list.